Early Childhood Development: The Importance of Reading

 Studies have shown that children who were read to as newborns have a larger vocabulary, as well as more advanced mathematical skills, than other kids their age.
 There’s also a direct link between how many words a baby hears each day and his or her language skills.
 One study found that babies whose parents spoke to them a lot scored higher on standardized tests when they reached age 3 than children whose parents weren’t as verbal.
 So, get talking!

 So what should you look for in a children’s book?
 Variety.
 Variety is key.
 Children’s books should be interactive, in all senses of the word, LITERALLY.
 There should be colours, noises, words, pictures and textures.
 All of the senses should be engaged by a children’s book.
 They should be able to see, touch, listen and even smell when playing with books.
 Yes there are ‘sniff’ books!

 So, what can you take away from this?
 First of all, you should take away one of the books produced by The Kids Book Company, they are designed to help you do everything discussed in this article.
-Our books are appropriate for 0-9 year olds, and to add to the excitement, we make custom and personalised books!
-Second of all, talk to your baby, read aloud and encourage use of all the senses when it comes to story time.
+Our books are appropriate for 0-9-year-olds, and to add to the excitement, we make custom and personalised books!
+Second of all, talk to your baby, read aloud and encourage the use of all the senses when it comes to storytime.
 Get reading!